daregay/Cardiovascular_disease_analysis/README.md

 ###conclusion

+The goal of this study was to find the best model

 ### further work

-Use the top 4 variables to run the models again. partial dependency plot of random forest.
+* Use the top 4 variables to run the models again.
+* partial dependency plot of random forest.